Tourism in Nigeria: Attractions

+The Nigerian state that has perhaps made the greatest efforts to attract tourists is Cross River, specifically its capital, Calabar.
+In 2004, the then Governor Donald Duke launched the local carnival here, which is held in December due to the timing of the local rainy season.
+Calabar is regarded as one of the safest and cleanest cities in the country.

+As the country’s leading metropolis, Lagos offers international visitors cultural and historical attractions (such as the Randle Centre), drama and musical performances (at the National Theatre and the MUSON Centre), modern art (at the side entrance to the National Theatre and the Nike Art Gallery), a treetop walk at the Lekki Conservation Centre, the ‘Upside Down House’ at Landmark Beach, and a vibrant nightlife.
+In 2025, the Eyo festival was revived after a hiatus of eight years.

 Abuja is home to several parks and green areas with the largest one being Millennium Park.
 Millennium Park was designed by architect Manfredi Nicoletti and was officially opened by the United Kingdom's Elizabeth II in December 2003.
 Another open area park is located in Lifecamp Gwarimpa; near the residence of the Minister of the Federal Capital Territory.
 The park is located on a slightly raised hilltop which contains sport facilities like Basketball and Badminton courts another park is the city park, it is located in wuse 2 and is home to numerous outdoor and indoor attractions such as a 4D cinema, astro-turf, lawn tennis court, paintball arena and a variety of restaurants.

-Lagos, subsequent to the re-modernization project achieved by the previous administration of Governor Raji Babatunde Fashola, is gradually becoming a major tourist destination, being one of the largest cities in Africa and in the world.
-Lagos is currently taking steps to become a global city.
-The 2009 Eyo carnival (a yearly festival originated from Iperu Remo, Ogun State), which took place on 25 April, was a step toward world city status.
-Currently, Lagos is primarily known as a business-oriented and a fast-paced community.
+Abeokuta (50 km north of Lagos) offers the chance to climb its massive rock formations (Olumo Rock), visit the local textile market and explore the library of Olusegun Obasanjo, who, whilst a dictator, restored democracy to Nigeria in 1979, was held on death row under dictator Abacha, and served as a freely elected president from 1999 to 2007.